 While some financial experts recommend a down payment of up to twenty percent, whether you can afford a home is not only measured by the size of how much you put down.
 “The real measure of whether a borrower can afford a particular home,” states real estate brokerage website Redfin, “comes down to the monthly mortgage payment and whether the borrower’s income is adequate to meet this and other living expenses comfortably.”
-In fact, according to data from the National Association of Realtors, over half of home buyers make down payments of less than six percent.
+In fact, according to data from the National Association of Realtors, over half of home buyers make down payments of less than six percent and some even find a way to buy a home with no down payment.

 The advantage of a larger down payment is the potential for lower borrowing costs, which may mean a smaller monthly payment.
 Depending on your situation, there may be pros to buying a house with little or no down payment as well.
 For example, once you make a down payment, you can only access that money via a home loan refinance or the sale of your home, which both take time.
 With little or no money down, you avoid the risk of depleting your savings which might be needed for repairs and maintenance.
 Some lenders even require homeowners to have savings left after they buy.
 In addition, you can stop renting and start enjoying the benefits of owning your own home right now.
 Customize a home to fit your style, start building home equity and take advantage of potential tax benefits.*

-If you meet the eligibility requirements and are looking for a low or no down payment option, one of these two government-insured loan programs may be right for you:
+If you meet the eligibility requirements and are looking for a low or no down payment mortgage option, one of these three government-insured loan programs may be right for you:

 Widely available down payment assistance (DPA) programs are designed for homebuyers who can afford monthly mortgage payments but don’t have enough money for a down payment.
 They are available county-by-county to offer first-time homebuyers relief from the costs of purchasing a home.
 This assistance is provided in the form of a loan or grant–secured as a lien against the property–and is often forgiven over time.

-Eligibility is most commonly based on income.
+Eligibility for a mortgage with no down payment is most commonly based on income.
 However, that can vary depending on the property location.
 First-time homebuyers and individuals with incomes below area median levels can increase their buying power with a DPA program.

 Start your homebuying process today